-The use of IAM within production and DevOps is reflecting impressive growth as enterprises are modernizing their technologies and security approaches in order to align with the use of DevOps and public cloud.
+The use of IAM within production and DevOps is reflecting impressive growth as enterprises are modernizing their technologies and security approaches in order to align with the use of DevOps and the public cloud.

 DevOps Security – Putting It to Test

 The assurance can be done either by auditing or conducting penetration testing on the production and DevOps systems.
-Conducting penetration testing on DevOps tools and servers is little tricky as compared to conducting on data storage and production application as it requires simulating attacks on different targets.
+Conducting penetration testing on DevOps tools and servers is a little tricky as compared to conducting on data storage and production application as it requires simulating attacks on different targets.

 Play It Smartly

-Ensuring that their developers have required tools to create secure systems, and maintain desired security level of their DevOps systems.
+Ensuring that their developers have the required tools to create secure systems, and maintain the desired security level of their DevOps systems.
 They must also ensure that security technology as well as security approaches are restricted to identity-based systems covering most of the system under management.